-The complaint, and identity of the Complainant and Respondent person allegedly harassed and alleged harasser, will may be disclosed only in the formal Ggrievance Pprocess.
-Additionally, a person allegedly harassedComplainant-who wishes to remain anonymous shall be advised by the Title IX Coordinator-that identity maywill be disclosed during the Grievance Process, that such is not possible if the formal grievance process route is chosen.
+The complaint and identity of the Complainant and Respondent may be disclosed only in the Grievance Process.
+Additionally, a Complainant who wishes to remain anonymous shall be advised by the Title IX Coordinator that identity may be disclosed during the Grievance Process.

-After receiving a complaint, the Title IX Coordinator makes an initial determination whether the allegations may be constitute sexual harassment prohibited by Title IX.
-If they may be The Title IX Coordinator determines that the Complaint is cognizable under Title IX, the Title IX Coordinator shall initiate the Grievance Process below Imay may be initiated by the complainant.
-If they the complaint is not eligible for the Title IX Grievance Processeannot be sexual harassment prohibited by Title IX, the complaint may still be handled under School Board Policy GB, Equal Employment Opportunity.
-[222] be processed by the school under a separate violation.
+After receiving a complaint, the Title IX Coordinator makes an initial determination whether the allegations may constitute sexual harassment prohibited by Title IX.
+If The Title IX Coordinator determines that the Complaint is cognizable under Title IX, the Title IX Coordinator shall initiate the Grievance Process.
+If the complaint is not eligible for the Title IX Grievance Process, the complaint may still be handled under School Board Policy GB, Equal Employment Opportunity.